skeezicsb/PERQemu/PERQemu/Readme.txt

   Sometime before the heat death of the universe:
   - Feature complete, with a nice GUI, full screen mode, VR, scratch 'n sniff
   - Massive software library organized, catalogued, available for use and study
+  - Full-featured Ethernet with encapsulation options/no root requirement
   - See if CIO Micropolis has any real software support?
   - Remaining items from the "What's Not" list above

-v0.9 - TBD
-  Fill in the final pieces:
-  - Full-featured Ethernet with encapsulation options/no root requirement
+v0.8.8 - Experiments branch
-  - Working audio output :-)
+  - Speech output proof-of-concept is now working!

 v0.8.5 - Main branch
   - Minor updates to Nuget package dependencies (now tested/verified against